Welcome to Global Scholar!

 How is the Washington, DC program structured?
 (DC Program)

-9am: Group check in and welcome to the day
+9 AM: Group check-in and welcome to the day

-10-11:30am: Meet with experts at the Aspen Institute (downtown) to discuss global security
+10–11:30 AM: Meet with experts at the Aspen Institute (downtown) to discuss global security

-11:30-12:30pm: Lunch and walk by the White House
+11:30 AM–12:30 PM: Lunch and walk by the White House

-2-4:30pm: Systems Thinking Workshop (on campus)
+2–4:30 PM: Systems Thinking Workshop (on campus)

-7-9pm: Social event or project work
+7–9 PM: Social event or project work

 What are the dorms like?
 (DC Program)

 We split our time between campus and downtown Washington.
-Many of the policy seminars take place in offices in downtown D.C., while many of the skillbuilding workshops take place on campus.
+Many of the policy seminars take place in offices in downtown D.C., while many of the skill-building workshops take place on campus.

 How do you ensure student safety?
 (DC Program)

 All of our program staff complete background checks, mandated reporter training, and safety training.
-Scholars agree to a set of student and community agreements at the start of the program which outline our expectations and requirements for participation.
+Scholars agree to a set of student and community agreements at the start of the program that outline our expectations and requirements for participation.

 How do I find campus on the first day?
 (DC Program)

-Upon registration Scholars can opt for us to pick them up / drop them off at their points of arrival.
+Upon registration scholars can opt for us to pick them up / drop them off at their points of arrival.
 Our program starts at 6pm on the first day.

-We will share specific details about the dorms in June, including where parents can drop Scholars off if they are bringing them to the program.
+We will share specific details about the dorms in June, including where parents can drop scholars off if they are bringing them to the program.

 What’s the structure of the virtual program?
 (Virtual Program)